Connect wireless rear speakers to your Samsung soundbar for surround sound

 Adding a Samsung Wireless Rear Speaker Kit to your soundbar helps to surround you in sound.
 If your soundbar supports 5.1 surround sound or better, like Dolby Digital, DTS, or even the superior Dolby Atmos, the Rear Speaker Kit will help you achieve it.

-Note: If your model isn't listed, but the specifications or user manual for your model says it's compatible, then it is.
+It's important to get the kit that matches your model as other kits may not be compatible.
+If your model isn't listed, but the specifications or user manual for your model says it's compatible, then it is.

 Compatible with the SWA-8500S Kit